-2019 submission period: top tips for completing your submission
+Top tips for completing your submission during the 2020 submission period

 - You can enter and edit information in your Researchfish® profile at any time, you don’t need to leave it to the submission period.
 Get ahead and review your output information at a time in the year that suits you, then use the submission period to finalise your contribution.